By Mike Martin

 4) Accountable Reimbursement Plans

-The Tax Cut and Jobs Act of 2017 had a significant impact on reimbursement plans for a church in 2018.
+The Tax Cut and Jobs Act of 2017 significantly impacted reimbursement plans for a church in 2018.
 In 2018, all unreimbursed employee expenses will not be allowed as a tax-deductible expense.
-Churches that currently have a Nonaccountable Reimbursement Plan in place might evaluate the tax impact on a minister.
+Churches with a Nonaccountable Reimbursement Plan might evaluate the tax impact on a minister.
 For example, if a church has an auto allowance under the nonaccountable reimbursement plan, they may receive the auto allowance as part of their paycheck and pay taxes on it but also get the deduction for unreimbursed employee miles.
-However, with the new tax law, that that deduction will not be allowed in 2018.
-A consideration is to have an accountable reimbursement plan and turn in a mileage log for reimbursement and the reimbursement would not be taxable income to the minister.
+However, the new tax law will not allow that deduction in 2018.
+A consideration is to have an accountable reimbursement plan and turn in a mileage log for reimbursement, and the reimbursement would not be taxable income to the minister.